troubleshootme/CollegeFB_Model/README.md

 ### talent20s

-2020,2021,2022,2023,2024 talent team composite scores may not be enough granual, have to look into how athletes are scored, hoping this cans serve as a proxy for transfer and recruiting, it may have limitations though depending on player usage
+2020,2021,2022,2023,2024 talent team composite scores may not be granual enough, have to look into how athletes are scored, hoping this cans serve as a proxy for transfer and recruiting, it may have limitations though depending on player usage

 Columns
 index|team|talent|year